UseNineteen/nineteen/README.md

   - After the first row, each line is transformed into an individual data item, shown as a square in Nineteen's visualization

 ### A Usable Example
-- **Try out a demo from the main page of Nineteen** Click "Try an example" on [Nineteen's main page](https://usenineteen.com)
+- **Try out a demo from the main page of Nineteen** Click "Try an example" link (A) on [Nineteen's main page](https://usenineteen.com)
 - **See the example file** You can download a copy of the [data file](https://github.com/UseNineteen/nineteen/blob/main/app/downloads/shopping_decision_diary.xlsx?raw=true) used for the example

 ### Additional Features to Discover
 Nineteen does not make any changes to your data, so feel free to explore the UI.
 Additional features include:
-- **Sorting** You can sort the visualization by alphanumeric order or by the number of items in each group
+- **Sorting:** You can sort the visualization by alphanumeric order (3) or by the number of items in each group (4)
-- **Counting** Nineteen can show counts by group with the "show counts" button
+- **Counting:** Nineteen can show counts by group with the "show counts" button (5)
-- **Splitting** If you have color coded your visualization, you can split your groups visually using the "split" button
+- **Splitting:** If you have color coded your visualization, you can split your groups visually using the "split" button (6)
-- **Detailed viewer** mouse over any item in the visualization to see all the data from that row of your file:
+- **Detailed viewer:** mouse over any item in the visualization to see all the data from that row of your file (7):
 	- Clicking the data unit connected to the pop-up viewer will keep the viewer window visible until you close it
 	- You can have multiple viewers open at once and you can click & drag them to move & organize them
+	- The "Show in viewer" menu (12) allows you to configure what data is included in the detailed view
-- **Text search** The search bar can be found directly above the visualization frame:
+- **Text search:** The search bar (8) can be found directly above the visualization frame:
 	- Only items that match your search will remain in color.
 Non-matching items will be grayed out.
 Matching text will be highlighted in any pop-up viewer boxes
-	- Search in one or more columns (aka 'fields') - by default, search looks at all of them, but you can choose to limit it as well
+	- Search in one or more columns (aka 'fields') (9) - by default, search looks at all of them, but you can choose to limit it as well
 	- Mult-word search provides nuanced power:
 		- Searching for *dog food* will match any items that have the word 'dog' *or* the word 'food' - only one needs to be there to match
 		- Searching for *"dog food"* (with quotes) will match only items with the phrase "dog food"
 		- Searching for *dog AND food* ('AND' must be capitalized) will match only items that have both "food" and "dog" somewhere in them, though they may not be found together
+	- High frequency words are viewable within the search interace through a drop-down (10) in the search bar
-- **Save** You can save an image or a stand-alone version of the visualization tool.
-At present, the image saving is broken - it's a known issue which we are working to resolve
+- **Save:** You can save an image or a stand-alone version of the visualization tool (11).
+At present, the image saving is broken - it's a known issue which we are working to resolve.

 ### A Note About Data Privacy